Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime: $T_{\mathrm{pc}}$ does not drop with eB: Summary and discussions

 \section{Summary and discussions}

-In summary, the dropping trend of $T_{\rm pc}$ with respect to increase of $eB$ may not be universal for all the QCD parameter space.
-Employing the 2 + 1 flavor PNJL model in the MFA with the electromagnetic scale anomaly included (Eq.(\ref{tr-anom})), we have observed that $T_{\rm pc}$ with the weak magnetic field ($eB \lesssim (3 f_\pi)^2$) gets increased in a smaller quark mass regime, which is signaled by the significance of the thermomagnetic contribution to the electromagnetic scale anomaly (See Figs.~\ref{M-peak} and\ref{Tpc}).
+In summary, the drop trend of $T_{\rm pc}$ with respect to the increase of $eB$ may not be universal for all the QCD parameter space.
+Employing the 2 + 1 flavor NJL model in the MFA with the electromagnetic scale anomaly included (Eq.(\ref{tr-anom})), we have observed that $T_{\rm pc}$ with the weak magnetic field ($eB \lesssim \Lambda_{\rm QCD}^2$) gets increased in a smaller quark mass regime, which is signaled by the significance of the thermomagnetic contribution to the electromagnetic scale anomaly (See Figs.~\ref{M-peak}, \ref{Tpc}, and \ref{run-normalized-Tpc}).

+We have also checked that this non-drop trend will actually be unseen in the case of the two-flavor NJL model: $T_{\rm pc}$ decreases with increasing $eB$ even in the small quark mass regime.
+This is simply because of somewhat small contributions to the electromagnetic scale anomaly, compared to the three-flavor case.

+Including the Polyakov loop variable into the NJL model, the tadpole potential term induced from the electromagnetic scale anomaly would get the Polyakov loop dependence via the Fermi-Dirac distribution function part in $F$ in the thermomagnetic term (see Eq.(\ref{F})).
+Actually, this extension involves a theoretically nontrivial issue on the correlation between the scale anomaly and confinement, hence would provide more phenomenological consequences other than the physics solely on $T_{\rm pc}$.
+This issue is thus to be left to be pursued for another publication.

-Lattice simulations have been systematically investigated for 2+1 flavors chiral properties in thermal QCD~\cite{HotQCD:2019xnw} and in strong magnetic field~\cite{Tomiya:2019nym,Ding:2020inp,Ding:2020hxw}.
-Currently the lower bound of the magnetic field strength that lattice QCD can create at the physical point is $\sim100 \mathrm{MeV}$~\cite{Bali:2011qj}, as well as lattice~\cite{HotQCD:2019xnw} and the functional renormalization group approach~\cite{Braun:2020ada,Gao:2021vsf} have also developed methods to study the QCD phase diagram in the absence of magnetic field close to the chiral limit.
-We expect that the increase of $T_{\rm p c}$ with a weak magnetic field in the range of smaller quark masses can be cross-checked by those methods beyond the MFA in the future.
+Lattice simulations have been systematically investigated for 2 + 1 flavors chiral properties in thermal QCD~\cite{HotQCD:2019xnw} and in strong magnetic field~\cite{Tomiya:2019nym,Ding:2020inp,Ding:2020hxw}.
+Currently the lower bound of the magnetic field strength that lattice QCD can create at the physical point is $\sim100 \,\mathrm{MeV}$~\cite{Bali:2011qj}.
+The functional renormalization group approach~\cite{Braun:2020ada,Gao:2021vsf} have also developed methods to study the QCD phase diagram in the absence of magnetic field close to the chiral limit.
+We expect that the enhanced trend of $T_{\rm p c}$ with respect to a weak magnetic field in the range of smaller quark masses can be cross-checked by those methods beyond the MFA in the future.

-The weakly magnetized QCD plasma with smaller quark masses can still keep the first order nature for the chiral phase transition.
-This could be relevant to the supercooled electroweak phase transition scenario \cite{Witten:1980ez,Iso:2017uuu,Hambye:2018qjv,Sagunski:2023ynd}.
-The present result implies the enhanced critical temperature, which might also indicate larger nucleation/percolation temperature for the supercooling cosmological phase transition when the created potential barrier does not substantially get affected by the weak $eB$ compared to the case without $eB$.
-This might also affect the gravitational wave production in this scenario.
-More on such cosmological implications would be noteworthy to pursue in another publication.